haydenmlh/Zookeeper/README.md

-Completed zookeeper project on Jetbrains Academy
+May 2020 - Completed Zookeeper project on Jetbrains Academy